favonia/cloudflare-ddns/docs/designs/codebase-architecture.markdown

 Constructed heartbeat and notifier services are runtime services, not config slices.
 The current bootstrap path wires them separately from `BuiltConfig`.

-This split keeps the composition root in `cmd/ddns/` honest:
+This split keeps the composition root in `cmd/ddns/` honest about dependencies:

 - handle construction consumes handle config
 - process orchestration consumes lifecycle config